 The Monkey and the Jealous Camel

-Storyteller 1: Once upon a time a long time ago.
+Storyteller 1: Once upon a time, a long time ago.

-Storyteller 2: All the animals in the world decided to have a big party to celebrate the midsummer.
+Storyteller 2: All the animals in the world decided to have a big party to celebrate midsummer.

 Storyteller 3: It was a midsummer party and all the animals in the world were going.